rzkmsjhr/machinevision_test/README.md

 from there you can start installing package, type:

     npm install
-create an `.env` files that contains:
+on root folder, create an `.env` files that contains:

 `ACCESS_TOKEN_SECRET =` your desirable access token